skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 With the orbital package, you can:

-1. Speed up model prediction by running model predictions in a database like Snowflake.
+1. Speed up model predictions by running them directly in a database like Snowflake.
 2. Easily share your models with others by storing predictions in a Snowflake table or view.

 We'll use loan data from [LendingClub](https://www.lendingclub.com/) to build an